hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 ---
-title: Rust, WASM, and React with spirographs
+title: Rust, WebAssembly, and React with spirographs
 subtitle: Math is fun and learning new things is fun so let's do both
 publishedOn: 2025-03-27
 ---

-Today I'm feeling its time for a condensed learning burst on something new.
+Today I'm feeling its time for a condensed learning burst on something new and I've been curious about Rust and WASM for awhile.

 When I was a kid I had a spirograph toy.
 The circle with the different size gears with the offset holes that make the spinny designs.